jrspinella/platform-supervisor-mcp/README.md

 You say:

-@platform Create a resource group named rg-ml-sbx-jrs in usgovvirginia with tags owner is jrspinella@live.com and env is dev.
+@platform Ok, Create a resource group named rg-ml-sbx-jrs in usgovvirginia with tags owner is jrspinella@live.com and env is dev.

 Then: